 -

-Executive Order 14151 - Ending Radical And Wasteful Government DEI Programs And Preferencing (2025) This executive order by President Donald Trump directs the Office of Management and Budget to terminate all mandates, policies, programs, preferences, and activities relating to diversity, equity, inclusion, and accessibility.
-It also requires federal agencies to report a list of all employees in DEI positions within 60 days.
+Executive Order 14151 - Ending Radical And Wasteful Government DEI Programs And Preferencing (2025) This executive order by President Donald Trump directed the Office of Management and Budget to terminate all mandates, policies, programs, preferences, and activities relating to diversity, equity, inclusion, and accessibility.
+It also required federal agencies to report a list of all employees in DEI positions within 60 days.
 As a result, these employees were terminated.

 -